 Muyshondt does not deny that the meeting took place or that it gave money to gang members.
 There are videos where you can see the capital’s mayor talking with gang members and with cash in front of him.

 However, Muyshondt and ARENA say that the money was not to pay for votes, but rather the money was for gang members to allow citizens to vote.

-Because of the coronavirus in El Salvador pandemic, the trial process against Ernesto Muyshondt and the other defendants has been delayed; it is unclear as to when it will continue.
+Because of the coronavirus in the El Salvador pandemic, the trial process against Ernesto Muyshondt and the other defendants has been delayed; it is unclear when it will continue.

-Muyshondt is a very influential member within the right-wing political party and also a close ally of former President Alfredo Cristiani.
-The former mandatory Cristiani is one of the most influential people that ARENA has.
+Muyshondt was an influential person in Salvadoran politics until his arrest; he was also a consequential member of the right-wing political party and also a close ally of former President Alfredo Cristiani.